 A unique component of our approach is that our occupational health teams work closely with our safety teams to prevent injuries.
 Sites are routinely visited by a nurse, and larger manufacturing facilities have health centers on site.
-All Associates at our manufacturing facilities have their general health monitored throughout their careers and have specific monitoring for hearing loss and other risks associated with manufacturing, to prevent health problems or diagnose and treat them as soon as possible.
+All Associates at our manufacturing facilities have their general health monitored throughout their careers.
+They also have specific monitoring for hearing loss and other risks associated with manufacturing in order to prevent health problems or diagnose and treat them as soon as possible.

-We assess site performance through our Safety Environment Affairs and Security (SES) management system, which meets recognized international standards such as the Occupational Health and Safety Advisory Services 18000 (OHSAS) series.
-It reviews each site’s systematic approach to managing health and safety processes, such as training, risk management, Associate engagement levels and incident rates.
+We assess site performance through our Safety, Environmental Affairs and Security management system, which meets recognized international standards such as the Occupational Health and Safety Advisory Services 18000 (OHSAS) series.
+It reviews each site’s systematic approach to managing health and safety processes, such as training, risk management, Associate engagement levels, and incident rates.
 Nine of our sites have achieved OHSAS 18001 certification.

 It is our long-term goal to be an incident-free workplace.
 To improve our performance we are making a continued effort to reinforce safety as a responsibility that all Associates share, and to further strengthen our safety-management practices.